 Limited-English Proficient - The English Language Development Teacher provides lessons in developing English language proficiency and works as a consultant with the classroom teachers.
 All of Hoover's teachers are accredited to teach English language learners and provide support as needed throughout the school day.

 As a means of communicating a student's classroom progress on an ongoing basis, all teachers complete bimonthly reports for each student, grades 1-5, sending them home on Friday.
 These comprehensive reports summarize student progress, including completed homework and areas requiring attention.
-Students receive PAUSD report cards three times per year.
+Students receive PAUSD progress reports three times per year.
 In addition to scheduled parent-teacher conferences, parents can confer with teachers by phone, e-mail, or in person by appointment as they feel necessary.

 Homework should have a positive impact on student learning and is defined as the assigned learning activities that students work on outside of the classroom.
-The purpose of homework is to provide students an opportunity to practice, reinforce and apply previously taught skills and acquired knowledge and prepare for future lessons, and is directly tied to classroom instruction.
+The purpose of homework is to provide students an opportunity to practice, reinforce and apply previously taught skills and acquired knowledge and prepare for future lessons.
+It is directly tied to classroom instruction.
 Assignments should have a clear purpose and be designed for completion within a reasonable time frame.
 Completing homework is the responsibility of the student.
-Parents can play a supportive role through monitoring, encouraging students’ efforts and providing a conducive learning environment.
+Parents can play a supportive role through monitoring, encouraging students' efforts and providing a conducive learning environment.

-Homework should be designed to:
+Homework should be designed to assist with the following:

 - Deepen understanding and encourage a love of learning.

 - Reflect individual student needs, learning styles, social-emotional health, and abilities in order for students to complete their homework.

 - Provide timely feedback for students regarding their learning.

 - Include clear instructions and performance expectations so students can complete the work independently.

 - Be assigned in reasonable amounts that can be completed within a reasonable time frame.